 Sugar compliments the curing process because it tenderises whereas salt can harden flesh.
 Sugar also helps to mask the taste of saltiness for those that are salt intolerant.
 Do not lessen the recommended amount of salt because other ingredients are being added.
 It is the salt that predominantly does the curing.

 Make sure that the brine is kept chilled during the curing process.
-A sealed bag of ice on top of the brine will not only keep the food cool and fully submerged, but it will not melt into the brine and alter its strength.
+A sealed bag of ice on top of the brine will not only keep the food cool and fully submerged, but it will not melt into the brine, diluting and altering its strength.

 In general brining is more suited to hot smoking as more moisture is retained in the produce and the food is usually consumed shortly after smoking.
 Except for thin cuts and delicate meats then dry-salting is more appropriate for cold smoked foods as it intensifies flavour and increases the shelf life.
+A whole chicken and turkey is better suited to brining as it would be difficult to apply the salt to these surfaces.
 Some foods can either be dry-salted or brined and it’s just a matter of personal preference.

 Ordinary table salt or cooking salt is okay to use, but it may contain minerals such as iodine, magnesium and anti-caking agents and best avoided if in doubt.